 Part-Time Student Employment

 Students may apply for consideration for on-campus employment by various University offices and departments.
 Student employment on a part-time basis by the University is generally limited to 19 hours per week.
-Students may learn of both off- and on-campus employment opportunities through the Mays Center or via Handshake, the online jobs database.
+Students may learn of both off- and on-campus employment opportunities through the Mays Center, and more specifically, through Handshake, an online jobs database curated for our students and alumni.
 Handshake is accessible through your JagWire account.
 Generally, to be eligible for student employment, a student must be enrolled in a minimum of six credit hours during the current semester; however, student employees need not be enrolled during the summer to maintain student employee status as long as they intend to enroll in the following fall term and enrolled in the previous spring term.

 Student employees must be in good academic standing and maintain an academic record acceptable to the department head for the employing department, including a cumulative grade point average of no less than 2.0.